rentacow/Police_Interrogation_Simulator/README.md

   <li>Game state tracking.
 The ability to level up!</li>
   <li>Store game prompts in a list for easy access and use in game state tracking</li>
   <li>Levels!</li>
-  Attempt to dodge a polygraph examination
+  Attempt to dodge a polygraph examination<br>
   Bonus round: Get a hearing with the judge to try and weasel your way out of this mess THAT WAY!
   <li>More intuitive, flexible prompt handling implementation</li>
   Use Stop Tokens<br>